 Log Cabin Fires

-As with the teepee, lay a uniform bed of tinder and build a miniature teepee from kindling.
-Stack your firewood around the kindling in a way that many compare to Lincoln Logs.
-Put two logs on the ground.
-Lay another two on those two, and so on until you have a nice burn.
 Make sure you use the biggest logs for the foundation.
-While this type of fire can blacken marshmallows, it’s better for comfort and longevity than anything else, especially in comparison to its ephemeral cousins.
+While this type of fire can blacken marshmallows, it’s better for comfort and longevity than anything else, especially compared to its ephemeral cousins.

 How to Stay Safe

 You needn’t be a rocket scientist to discern the dangers of fire, especially unattended fire.
-A campfire is like a dog: It can be great, but you have to care for it properly.
+A campfire is like a dog: It can be great, but you must care for it properly.
 Here are a few ways to keep yourself from becoming an accidental arsonist.

 - Double-check that the fire is as far from flammable debris as possible.